-By accepting, you certify that you are an adult with full legal authority to enter into this Passenger Contract for yourself and on behalf of all accompanying passengers on your reservation.
-You further affirm that you have read the terms of this Passenger Contract, and that you understand and accept all such terms and conditions.
-The Passenger Contract terms must be accepted within 21 days (72 hours for bookings made within 45 days of departure), or your reservation will be cancelled.
+By accepting, you certify that you are an adult with full legal authority to enter into this Passenger Agreement for yourself and on behalf of all accompanying passengers on your reservation.
+You further affirm that you have read the terms of this Passenger Agreement, and that you understand and accept all such terms and conditions.
+The Passenger Agreement terms must be accepted within 21 days (72 hours for bookings made within 45 days of departure), or your reservation will be cancelled.

 - TOUR OPERATOR